cameronhill1/Skill-of-Living/challenges-solutions.md

 Economics - importance of aligning short & long term - and removing the barriers to this (stress, fear, cortisol, -> lack of perspective and short-term thinking) - and incentivizing this.
 Energy - clean, cheap
 Self-sufficiency and efficiency (through skills & systems) in basic needs… for all.
 Shelter, food, water, health/immunity and sanitation, money, education, sustainable living, consumption & healing (short & long-term) for all life, systems of connection, communication, and organization

+***

+FAQ - If establishing a direction sits downstream of our primary resources (intelligence, energy, information, etc.), then why isn't first?

+Hmm this is a really hard one.
+I think that it's actually a feedback loop - increased intelligence -> course correction -> increased intelligence.

+Do your best and course correct?

+...

+What about awareness?
+For feedback...